 Finally, don’t forget to add essentials like citations and branded links.
 No matter why you created an infographic, you’ll want to make sure readers can identify your brand as the author and click through to learn more or connect with your company.

 If you want to save time or if your design skills aren’t quite up to par, you can still create infographics in-house.
 Several online infographic creation tools feature premade templates that you can use to streamline the design process.
-Try one of these tools to create sharp-looking infographics:
+Try one of these tools when creating infographics online:

 While premade templates certainly make infographic creation faster and easier, you should still keep best practices in mind during the design process.
 After all, you won’t save time by using a template if your finished product doesn’t help you achieve your goals.